7174Andy/cse15l-lab-reports/index.md

 **Mac** users, don't worry. `git` is already built in your terminal.

-After setting up `git`, open a terminal in Visual Studio Code (Ctrl or Command + `).
+After setting up `git`, open a terminal in Visual Studio Code (Under "Terminal", click "New Terminal").
 Type the following command in the terminal and replace `ab` with the letters in your username and press enter:

 `$ ssh cs15lsp23ab@ieng6.ucsd.edu`